untangle/mfw_docs/beta.rst

 What is the SD-WAN Router?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In short, its a router optimized for "SD-WAN" (software defined WANs)
+In short, it is a router optimized for "SD-WAN" (software defined WANs)
 type deployments.
 These are typically sites with several internet
 connections, and perhaps "virtual" internet connections through tunnel
 connections to cloud services.
 An SD-WAN router specializes in maximizing performance, reliability, and
 security of the connection.
 SD-WAN routers are often used to handle
 multisite deployments and are coupled with inexpensive on-prem hardware,
 being cloud managed, and with security services in the cloud.

 How is this different than NGFW?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 SD-WAN routers and NGFW/UTM have a great deal of overlap.
 NGFW and UTMs main focus is on security and have some advanced functionality.
 SD-WAN router's main focus is smart routing for maximized performance and reliability, but also have some security technology.
 NGFW/UTM typically use heavy gateway devices to perform expensive security technologies at each physical gateway.
 SD-WAN promises to move some of these technologies to data-centers and cloud providers, and use more inexpensive and simpler physical gateway devices that are cloud managed.

 Don't worry, much of the stuff you love about Untangle (like reports) are still the same!

 Is the SD-WAN Router free?
 Open source?